-The 2014-15 season will mark the 14th for Kathy Lanese as cross country and track coach at Case Western Reserve.
-She has led the Spartan cross country teams for the past 13 years and served as an assistant for the track & field program for seven.
+The 2019-20 season marks the 19th for Kathy Lanese as cross country and track coach at Case Western Reserve.
+She has led the Spartan cross country teams for the past 18 years and served as an assistant for the track & field program for 12.

 The longest tenured female coach at the university, Lanese was appointed for her second stint at CWRU on June 5, 2001.
 Until 2006, she also served as head coach for the women’s track & field team.

-Since her return to University Circle, Lanese has coached a total of 12 NCAA All-Americans in cross country and track.
+Lanese has coached a total of 14 NCAA All-Americans in cross country and track.
 She guided Esther Erb, 2008 NCAA Champion in the women’s 10,000-meter run, and has led multiple distance runners and relay teams to school record-breaking performances.
 In addition, four of Lanese’s cross country runners have received NCAA Postgraduate Scholarships, and one was a finalist for the NCAA Woman of the Year award in addition to receiving the Fullbright Scholarship in Vienna, Australia.